eayari21/SpectrumPY-Flight/src/spectrumpy_flight/docs/quicklook_tutorial.md

 changes automatically update parameter labels (for example switching `σ` to `γ` for Lorentzian fits) and expose extra controls such as secondary time constants or weight lists for composite tails.【F:dust_composition.py†L1387-L1478】

+**Mass line palette from the inspector**

+* Gaussian — center, σ, and amplitude controls for symmetric peaks.
+* Lorentzian — centre/γ parameters for sharp resonance-like lines.
+* Voigt — combines Gaussian σ and Lorentzian γ to capture blended spreads.
+* EMG and double EMG — skewed exponential tails for asymmetric TOF arrivals.
+* HyperEMG and generalised-normal — composite tails and flexible kurtosis for complex dust populations.

 The dialog plots the candidate waveform, overlays the fitted curve, and updates relative abundance estimates based on the analytic area under each line window.